-Talk to just about anyone who lives in or visits the great Pacific Northwest, and undoubtedly one activity will come up as a favorite: hiking.
+Talk to just about anyone who lives in or visits the Pacific Northwest, and undoubtedly one activity will come up as a favorite: hiking.

 Whether it’s taking the kids on a paved stroll along the Portland waterfront, hitting a weekend hike along Eagle Creek or tackling all 500 miles of the Pacific Crest Trail that pass through Washington, hiking is one of the true highs of living in the Northwest.